BYUCamachoLab/emepy/docs/_build/html/_sources/taper.md.txt

 # Example: Taper

 A tapered structure between two waveguides can be easy to simulate using EMEpy.
-The script for this example can be found [here](https://github.com/BYUCamachoLab/emepy/examples/taper.py).
+The script for this example can be found [here](https://github.com/BYUCamachoLab/emepy/blob/master/examples/taper.py).

 Begin by importing the EMEpy library and our modesolver.

     import emepy
-    from emepy.FD_modesolvers import ModeSolver_EMpy
+    from emepy.fd import MSEMpy

-    ModeSolver = ModeSolver_EMpy  # Choose a modesolver object that will calculate the 2D field profile
+    modesolver = MSEMpy  # Choose a modesolver object that will calculate the 2D field profile

 We're going to simulate with a cross section mesh density of 256.
 Better results can be found with higher densities at the cost of a more expensive simulation.
 In addition, we'll perform the simulation with two modes to keep it simple.